-Trace the developments of art in Ireland from the Neolithic to the 12th century.
+Trace the developments of art in Ireland from the Neolithic Period to the 12th century.

 Take a closer look at how passage tombs were constructed and decorated in the Stone Age and how some of Ireland’s gold objects were made and used in the Bronze Age right up to the creation and design of Early Christian treasures, including the ‘Tara’ Brooch and the Ardagh Chalice.

-This tour is specifically designed to cover key objects that appear on the History of Art Leaving Certificate specification and can be tailored to focus on Pre-Christian (c.
+This tour is specifically designed to cover key objects that appear on the History of Art Leaving Certificate specification and can be tailored to focus on Pre-Christian Art (c.
 4,000BCE - 500 CE) including objects such as the Knowth Macehead and Broighter Hoard, or Insular Art (c.500 - 1100s) including such objects as the Derrynaflan Paten and Saint Patrick's Bell Shrine.

 Guided Tour at a glance

 Accessibility: Please note this tour takes place on the ground floor of the Museum and is fully accessible.
 If your group has any additional access concerns or requirements please advise the Museum Bookings team in advance